-Last amended at the CAS AGM in Ottawa, Ontario, on 24 May 2009.
+Last amended at the online CAS AGM on 25 June 2020.

 Constitution of the Canadian Association of Slavists/CAS